 Aside from a dedicated category page for the kids, there’s also one for the Foxtel Store, where you can rent the latest movies (as well as classics not available for streaming on regular Foxtel) in HD or SD.
 New releases are usually $6.99 to rent, which is on par with other platforms such as Google Play and the iTunes Store.

 Searching the Foxtel Library and Store

 Of course, browsing suggestions and new releases is exciting and introduces you to new movies and shows, but what about when you want to watch something specific?
 In the past, you’ve had to head into the Movies menu, select a category and then spend ages scrolling through thumbnails to find what you want.
 Foxtel, well aware that this wasn’t fun in any way, has changed the way you seek out content on the iQ4.
-Now, the search page searches everything – and the new voice search capability of the new remote comes into its own here.
-Just press the voice button, speak the name of an actor, movie, or show and you’ll get an instant batch of results that you can select to begin streaming, downloading or to set a recording.
+Now, the search page searches everything – and the upcoming voice search capability of the new remote comes into its own here.
+You’ll just press the voice button, speak the name of an actor, movie, or show and you’ll get an instant batch of results that you can select to begin streaming, downloading or to set a recording.

 Without the new remote, you’ll have to use the direction keys to enter your search – but don’t worry, even this has been improved, with a much less infuriating on-screen keyboard and much faster (and more accurate) search results.
 Still, if you’re going to be doing a lot of searches, the new remote might be something worth considering.

 Summary: The New Foxtel Experience is Well Worth It